ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – WiFi Configuration Service.rst

 If your phone is currently connected to a WiFi network, the app will ask for the WiFi password to connect the Ameba board to the same WiFi network.
-Tap “Select AP” to choose another WiFi network, or enter the password and tap continue to connect Ameba to the selected WiFi network.
+Tap "Select AP" to choose another WiFi network, or enter the password and tap continue to connect Ameba to the selected WiFi network.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_BLE_WiFi_Configuration_Service/image6.png